• Skip to primary navigation

 • 6 tablespoons AP flour

-• Start a couple of 1-inch pork chops.
-I'm using trimmed slices of pork loin.
+• Use two of 1-inch boneless or bone-in pork chops.
 Salt and pepper to taste.

 raw pork chops with onion, pepper and seasonings